Peanut Butter & Co.: History

 Founder Lee Zalben graduated from Vassar College in 1995 and after a short time in the advertising and publishing industries he opened the Manhattan store on December 21, 1998.
 Zalben has stated that he began working with peanut butter due to a childhood love of it.
 From 1998 to 2016, the company operated a sandwich shop in Greenwich Village, New York City.
 Its menu primarily consisted of peanut butter sandwiches and other items made with peanut butter, with gourmet peanut butter sandwiches sold for $5.
 Each sandwich was available in a dozen varieties, with ingredients such as bacon, honey, banana, spicy peanut butter, and grilled chicken.
 According to Eater, it was a "single menu restaurant pioneer" for its focus on peanut butter sandwiches, and "paved the way for cutesy comfort food specialists like Rice to Riches, Insomnia Cookies, Meltshop, and Puddin' By Clio (RIP)."

 In 2003, the company expanded into retail distribution, selling ten varieties in the US and Canada, at franchises including Kroger, Safeway, Target, Walmart, and Whole Foods.
 In 2005 the company published The Peanut Butter & Co.
 Cookbook, which has numerous recipes for using peanut butter.
-The forward of the book was written by Jerry Seinfeld, as he'd had an item named after him: Jerry Seinfeld's Comedy Special, which was a toasted bagel with peanut butter, honey, and cinnamon.
+The foreword of the book was written by Jerry Seinfeld, as he'd had an item named after him: Jerry Seinfeld's Comedy Special, which was a toasted bagel with peanut butter, honey, and cinnamon.
 By 2010, the shop served around 100,000 people each year.
 Peanut Butter & Co. was the title sponsor of the Team TWENTY12 women's pro cycling team for 2011.
 The New York restaurant closed in 2016, although the brand remains active with a line of jarred peanut butters.